Skip to main content

 The 2020 John Oxley Library fellowship was awarded to Dr Deb Anderson and Associate Professor Kerrie Foxwell-Norton for their joint project The Women of the Great Barrier Reef: The Untold Stories of Environmental Conservation in Queensland

 In 1966, Terry Ridgway quit her typing-pool job in Brisbane and moved to a remote island in the Great Barrier Reef.
-Aged 19, she became ‘the girl Robinson Crusoe’, living solo and spending her time studying marine life, aiming to identify the more than 1,500 species of Reef fish.
-Except for a brief Sunday feature in an American newspaper, penned by the late Australian journalist Barry Wain, Ridgway’s story remains largely untold.
+At the age of 19, she became known as "the girl Robinson Crusoe," living alone and dedicating her time to studying marine life, aiming to identify the more than 1,500 species of Reef fish.
+Except for a brief Sunday feature in an American newspaper, written by the late Australian journalist Barry Wain, Ridgway’s story remained largely untold.
 Deb and Kerrie's fellowship explored what became of Terry's quest to advance our understanding of the largest living structure on Earth.

-Their project highlighted the significant role women have played in the conservation of the Great Barrier Reef in Queensland.
-By learning from, and adding to, the collection of original materials within the John Oxley Library, their project seeked to discover and share the untold stories of women from all walks of life who have advanced our knowledge of the Reef and its protection.
-Importantly, the project laid the foundations for a landmark catalogue of cultural memory and heritage relating to environmental conservation in Queensland, raising awareness of the Library’s holdings and forming a vital tool for future research.
+Their project highlighted the significant role women had played in the conservation of the Great Barrier Reef in Queensland.
+By learning from and adding to the collection of original materials within the John Oxley Library, their project sought to discover and share the untold stories of women from all walks of life who advanced knowledge of the Reef and its protection.
+Importantly, the project laid the foundations for a landmark catalogue of cultural memory and heritage related to environmental conservation in Queensland, raising awareness of the Library’s holdings and forming a vital tool for future research.

 Blogs: